6DammK9/nai-anime-pure-negative-prompt/ch04/ice_lake_ws.md

-*Article archive for posting to public website like builds.gg (cannot make new post) and pcpartpicker.
+*Article archive for posting to public website like builds.gg (cannot make new post) and [pcpartpicker](https://pcpartpicker.com/b/VZy48d).
+Images will be included there.

 # Ice lake AI / ML Workstation which shouldn't exist #